 Despite its popularity Victoria Falls town is a small and easy-going town – as a tourist you’ll attract a certain amount of attention from would-be guides and souvenir sellers but never feel intimidated or that your polite ‘no thank you’ is ignored.

 I had my first wildlife sighting during the walk to the hotel – first a family of warthogs crossed the road then a group of monkeys came the other way.

-The hotel is an impressive example of colonial extravagance and and well worth visiting, the staff don’t mind if you look round and nobody tries to make you sit down and buy a drink in the bar.
+The Victoria Falls Hotel is an impressive example of colonial extravagance and and well worth visiting, the staff don’t mind if you look round and nobody tries to make you sit down and buy a drink in the bar.

 Of course you may be tempted into doing so to fully enjoy the beautiful view from the terrace.